Twisted S-Duality: Topological Strings and BCOV Theory

-\begin{ex} Consider topological string theory on $\bb C^5_B$. \begin{itemize} \item Consider $\bb C^2\subset \bb C^5$.
-Computing as above yields where $\eps_1,\eps_2,\eps_3$ are odd variables that can be understood as parametrizing the directions normal to $\bb C^2$ in $\bb C^5$ and hence describing transverse fluctuations of the brane.
-This is the holomorphic twist of 4-dimensional $\mc N=4$ supersymmetric gauge theory with gauge group $\GL(N)$. \item Consider $\bb C^5\subset \bb C^5$.
-Computing as above yields A result of Baulieu \cite{Baulieu} identifies this as a holomorphic twist of 10-dimensional $\mc N=1$ supersymmetric gauge theory with gauge group $\GL(N)$. \end{itemize} \end{ex}
+where $\eps_1,\eps_2,\eps_3$ are odd variables that can be understood as parametrizing the directions normal to $\bb C^2$ in $\bb C^5$ and hence describing transverse fluctuations of the brane (See \cite[Section 4]{EY2} for more detail on this perspective and its consequences).
+This is the holomorphic twist of 4-dimensional $\mc N=4$ supersymmetric gauge theory with gauge group $\GL(N)$ with a certain choice of a twisting datum.